Yorkshire Water are about to start a project to improve water supplies in Bailiff Bridge

 On Monday 12 January 2015 engineering specialists, Morrison Utility Services, will begin to replace the main water pipe that runs under Halifax Road and Birkby Lane (the A649).

-The team will replace 1080 metres of ageing water main, between the junction with Whitwood Lane and the entrance to Hartshead Moor Reservoir in order to improve the water supply.
+Yorkshire Water will replace 1080 metres of ageing water main, between the junction with Whitwood Lane and the entrance to Hartshead Moor Reservoir in order to improve the water supply.

 The £200,000 project will take around six weeks to complete.